 The author acknowledges the generous support of the village of Pa Umur where she grew up.
-The village has been supported of her research in the village as she documents the village's history, their kinship system and the processes of social change that the community has experienced over the past few decades.
+The village has supported her research in the village as she documented the village's history, their kinship system and the processes of social change that the community has experienced over the past few decades.